Gravity battery: Large scale

 Energy-storage-by-rail is a concept where excess renewable energy is used to run heavy train cars uphill during times of low energy demand.
 The potential energy is released later by using regenerative braking as they roll downhill, acting as a gravity battery.
 A utility-scale (50 MW) facility called GravityLine began construction in October 2020 by Advanced Rail Energy Storage, located at the Gamebird Pit gravel mine in the Pahrump Valley, Nevada, and is planned to deliver up to 15 minutes of service at full capacity.

 Lift Renewable Energy uses a form of gravity battery.
 To store energy, buoyant gas containers are pulled down into water by a winch, water is in effect lifted hundreds of meters.
 The cycle is then reversed and electricity is generated as the gas containers rise.
-Relatively little infrastructure is required, the batteries can be sited near major population centers, round trip efficiency is 85+%, and the system can be built at a GWh scale.
+Relatively little infrastructure is required, the batteries can be sited near major population centers, round-trip efficiency is 85+%, and the system can be built at a GWh scale.

 Lifted Weight Storage (LWS) technology uses surplus energy to mechanically lift solid weights vertically, typically on a pulley system.
 When extra energy is needed, the mass is lowered, and the pulley turns a generator.

 EnergyVault is designing a LWS system using a tower built from 32-ton concrete blocks, stacked with 120-meter cranes.
 One commercial unit is expected to store 20 MWh of energy, or enough to power 2,000 Swiss homes a day.

 Gravitricity's LWS system in an underground shaft uses an electric winch to lift a 500-to-5000-tonne weight, which when lowered turns the winch motor as a generator.
 The system generates 10 MWh, enough to power 13,000 homes for two hours.
 The weight can also be dropped quickly for a small burst of power.

+Criticism

+Lift weight storage (LWS) is not without criticism.
+In 2011, Tom Murphy calculated the usefulness of gravity battery concepts, like stacking blocks of concrete, and came to the conclusion that gravitational storage is incredibly weak compared to chemical, compressed air, or flywheel techniques.
+To get the amount of energy stored in a single AA battery (some 3 Wh), 100 kg (220 lb) would have to be lifted by 10 m (33 ft) to match it.

+China has recently (2023–25) committed to erecting a colossal LWS structure as a significant trial of this type of system.
+With a sizable investment, the Rudong County LWS installation has potential to contribute valuable information by disclosing whether or not the system can approach the proposed 100MW-hour announced as the objective.
+Whatever the outcome, it may bear on Murphy's criticism.